dolevf/Black-Hat-GraphQL/ch09/README.md

-# Client and Server Side Request Forgery
+# Request Forgery and Hijacking